jose-vs/Loocate-Old/README.md

 ## creating a Loocate Account

-To create a Looacte account you need to tap the bottom right icon once the application loads, this will take you to an acconut page where you are to sign in with an existing acount or 'Sign up' for a new account.
+To create a Looacte account you need to tap the bottom right icon once the application loads, this will take you to an account page where you are to sign in with an existing acount or 'Sign up' for a new account.

 ## Searching